Thelma Eisen

-Thelma "Tiby" Eisen (May 11, 1922 – May 11, 2014) was an outfielder who played from through in the All-American Girls Professional Baseball League (AAGPBL).
+Thelma "Tiby" Eisen (May 11, 1922 – May 11, 2014) was an American baseball outfielder who played from through in the All-American Girls Professional Baseball League (AAGPBL).
 Listed at 5' 4", 130 lb., she batted and threw right-handed.

 Thelma Eisen was among the top players in the early years of the All-American Girls Professional Baseball League.
-A durable player, Eisen averaged 107 games appearances in each of her nine seasons in the league.
-An All-Star in 1946, she made the playoffs in seven out of nine possible seasons, including the champion team in 1944.
-Noted for her enthusiastic and great knowledge of the game, she excelled defensively at all three outfield positions, mainly at center field.
-Regarded as a disciplined hitter and a daring base runner, she posted a career .295 on-base percentage and utilized her stunning speed to snatch 674 stolen bases in 966 career-games.
-A fast and fine defensive outfielder, she often took away extra base hits from opponents, offering a variety of excellent catches over a substantial period of time.
-Additionally, she moved from one place to another constantly, playing with four different teams and cities, as the league switched players as needed to help teams to be competitive.
+A durable outfielder, she averaged 107 game appearances per season over her nine-year career.
+An All-Star in 1946, she reached the playoffs in seven of nine seasons (1944–1945, 1948–1952) and was part of the championship team in 1944.

+Eisen was known for her defensive ability at all three outfield positions, primarily in center field, where she prevented extra-base hits with her range and fielding.
+She was also a disciplined hitter and an effective base runner, recording a .295 on-base percentage and 674 stolen bases in 966 career games.

+Throughout her career, she played for four different teams, as the league frequently reassigned players to maintain competitive balance.